RAF Snaith: Based units

 A number of units also used the airfield such as No 6266 Servicing Echelon between 27 April 1944 and 6 May 1944 repairing the various aircraft and No. 17 Air Crew Holding Unit between 20 June 1945 and 27 May 1946.
 During this time a small Beam Approach Flight using Airspeed Oxfords used the airfield for a short period learning beam approach landings.

 Units and aircraft

 Current use

 During the construction of the M62 motorway the airfield was cut in half with the motorway going east to west through the top third of the airfield.
 However a number of technical buildings are still in place including the sergeants mess.

-The former WAAF buildings located on long lane Pollington, are the home of RAF Snaith Museum, they can be found on Facebook.
+The former WAAF buildings, located on Long Lane, Pollington, are the home of RAF Snaith Museum.